 Russia is a major player in oil and gas production worldwide.
-It is the second largest producer of natural gas and the second largest (in 2016) producer of oil.
+It is the second-largest producer of natural gas and the second largest (in 2016) producer of oil.
 Russia’s oil output touched an all-time high of 11.75 million barrels per day (bpd) in September 2016.
-In 2016, Saudi Arabia and Russia produced nearly 13% each of total world production whereas USA contributed 12% of it.
-Russia left the US behind in terms of production this year and that is why it is considered as a key player in world oil and gas market.
+In 2016, Saudi Arabia and Russia produced nearly 13% each of total world production whereas the USA contributed 12% of it.
+Russia left the US behind in terms of production this year and that is why it is considered as a key player in the world oil and gas market.

 In the 1990s and early 2000s, the United States was struggling under declining domestic oil production and the resulting need to import more oil.
 Although some of the regions in US were still producing but were not enough to meet the demand.
-In late 2000’s, new technology particularly hydraulic fracturing came into the scene which allowed companies to economically draw oil and gas from shale deposits that were once considered depleted because the cost of extraction would be impractical.
-The United States is once again one of the top producers of oil and gas and has now ability to dominate other players such as OPEC and Russia.
+In the late 2000s, new technology particularly hydraulic fracturing came into the scene which allowed companies to economically draw oil and gas from shale deposits that were once considered depleted because the cost of extraction would be impractical.
+The United States is once again one of the top producers of oil and gas and has the ability to dominate other players such as OPEC and Russia.

 Past conflicts and their effects on oil prices:

 Energy drives the world.
 The world has long been bifurcated between energy-surplus and energy-deficit states, with the former deriving enormous political and economic advantages from their privileged condition and the latter struggling mightily to escape their subordinate position.
 There have been various conflicts or disputes between countries over oil.
 Most of these disputes are really struggle for control over principal source of national income.

 Arab oil embargo: